In this post, we look at four of the best-known software options that we think every business should have on their shortlist.

 FreeAgent has fairly limited options.
 It still does, however, have some keys apps that will integrate well including things like Zapier, Stripe and Basecamp.

 Sage feels like it lives in a different age, and there has been widespread criticism of the company for many years.
 Its connectivity offering is pretty limited and whilst it will integrate with other Sage products like Sage Pay and Payroll, if you are looking to get this seamlessly patched into your CRM system then you may be disappointed.

 If you are running a highly integrated business such as an eCommerce company then you need to make sure that your financial software will work with your other systems.

 Conclusion – what software should you buy?

-For ease of use, we’ve produced the following table and we’ve rated each aspect on a star basis:
+For ease of use, we have produced the following table and we have rated each aspect on a star basis:

-There really is no single answer to this question but we hope that by teasing out the issues involved we have given you some food for thought.
+There is no real single answer to this question, but we hope that by teasing out the issues involved we have given you some food for thought.

-If you are a very small business or a freelancer then have a look at FreeAgent because its user interface is exceptional and although it has a limited feature set it is probably all you need and the learning curve for a more complex system probably isn’t justified.
+If you are a very small business or a freelancer then have a look at FreeAgent because its user interface is exceptional and although it has a limited feature set it is probably all you need and the learning curve for a more complex system probably is not justified.

-Our final piece of advice is to say that the right software is the right software for you.
-People tend to have very strong opinions but in the final analysis, if your software does what you want it to do then that’s all you need.
+Our final piece of advice is to say make sure you choose the right software that is right fit for you or your small business.
+If your software does what you want it to do, then that is all you need.

-If you would like to talk over the options, or if you need help with implementing a new system for your business then why not get in touch with specialist cloud accounting Accountants in London.
+If you would like to talk over your software options, or if you need help with implementing a new online accounting system for your business then why not get in touch with specialist cloud accounting Accountants in London.
 We would love to help.